carlsmith/coffeeshop/docs/home.md

 Welcome to **CoffeeShop**, a better [CoffeeScript][1] shell.

-Note that the shell depends on Blink, so it'll only work in Chromium based browsers, like [Google Chrome][2] and [Opera][3].
+Note that the shell depends on V8, so it'll only work in Chromium based browsers, like [Google Chrome][2] and [Opera][3].

 Look through the [the Book](/docs/book/front.md) to get started with cosh.
 There's more